ndemou/Out-PingStats/README.md

 #### You want to evaluate the quality of a connection for minutes or hours

 Out-PingStats can easily and **nicely** display a few hours worth of data in one screen.
+It also records every single RTT in a `.pingrec` file saved in your %TEMP% folder.

 #### You want to evaluate the uplink quality of a large network